Conflicts of Interest Policy

 Outside Business Interests

-Staff members are required to obtain prior approval from the Compliance Officer before engaging in any employment outside their employment with Polunin.
-Staff members are also required to obtain the prior approval of the Compliance Officer before taking an interest in any outside business organisation, and in particular before becoming a director, an officer or adviser to a company or any other entity whether or not it is a paid position.
-Personal interests must not affect the ability of a member of staff to make judgements or decisions in the best interests of Polunin and its clients.
+Staff members are required to declare any outside business interests when first employed by the Firm, and obtain prior approval from the Compliance Officer before taking any new interest in any outside business organisation, and in particular before becoming a director, an officer or adviser to a company or any other entity whether or not it is a paid position.
+Please refer to the Firm’s Outside Business Interests Policy.

-- A specific description of the conflicts of interest;
+- A specific description of the conflict of interest;

 - An explanation of the risks to the client that arise;